-Image Optimization (compress and resize images, add image alt tags)
+Image Optimization (compress and resize images, add descriptions and alt tags)

 Manually-placed, permanent, high-quality "dofollow" and "nofollow" backlinks

-Local citation listings (online mentions that include your business's name, address, and phone (NAP), especially on important business directories (such as Google My Business and Yelp) and popular social platforms (such as Facebook)
+Local citation listings: Online mentions that include your business's name, address, and phone (NAP), especially on important local business directories such as Google My Business and Yelp

 Google Ads PPC (Pay-Per-Click Advertising)

-Set up campaigns, ad groups, keywords, targeting, scheduling, and all other variables
+Set up campaigns, ad groups, keywords, scheduling, budgeting, geo-targeting, and all other variables

 Regularly monitor and improve performance

-Please visit our "Fees" page for more information, and call for a free, in-depth consultation, with no sales pitch.
+Please visit our "Fees" page for more information, and call for a free in-depth consultation, always with no sales pitch!